 Before a surgical procedure, doctors write a prescription for physical therapy.
 During therapy, patients can expect to improve their “baseline,” or the minimum standard the doctor believes is necessary to achieve before undergoing surgery.
 Patients will learn about their upcoming surgery, such as how they’ll feel after surgery and why, as well as exercises they can do right out of the operating room.

-Hayes explains that people often come out of surgery not only in pain but also unsure of what comes next.
+Edwards explains that people often come out of surgery not only in pain but also unsure of what comes next.
 The goal of a preoperative rehabilitation program is to build up patients, physically and mentally, so they go into surgery strong and surgery is less complicated.

-“We want our patients to be as ‘healed’ as possible before surgery so that we’re not adding insult to injury,” Hayes says.
+“We want our patients to be as ‘healed’ as possible before surgery so that we’re not adding insult to injury,” Edwards says.
 “Your surgery outcomes are not just determined by the severity of your injury; it’s how you prepare for your surgery.
 To use a sports analogy, you can’t perform well on game day if you don’t practice.”

 Patients taking advantage of preoperative rehabilitation continue to work with the same therapist after their surgery to maintain a consistent level of care.
 Before leaving the hospital, patients will already have an outpatient therapy appointment set up and a plan toward recovery in place.

 “This whole process is all about encouragement and education,” Edwards says.
 “Our therapists can take the fear out of what can be a scary situation for most people.
 That’s what we do best.”